benClar/mscProject/translation_tool/README.txt

 1. Place DSL file in in/

+2. Run:
-2. python Bitslice.py <FILE_NAME>
+	 python Bitslice.py <FILE_NAME>

-3. Output will be created in out/
+3. Bit-sliced output will be created in out/

 DSL files need to be appended with the .dsl extension.